JimmySpi/ts-cypress/readme.md

 # STEP 3
 ## Run the tests in the required environment
 The automation tests can be ran locally in headless mode, by executing the following commands in the Terminal of the IDE:
+* Open cypress and run/dubug tests with Cypress UI in Browser: This is done by running npm script from package json "npm run <script_name>" (example): npm run cy:open:assesment:dev"

+   Debug: in .vscode there is launch.json with the debugger to attach at port 9222.
+Note in package.json open script the following: cross-env CYPRESS_REMOTE_DEBUGGING_PORT=9222

 * Run all tests in DEV in Chrome browser.
-This is done by running npm script from package json "npm run <script_name>" (For the moment dummy POC questionnaire features):
+This is done by running npm script from package json "npm run <script_name>" (example):
    "npm run cy:run:assesment:dev"
    A batch jod will be initiated which will start executing the tests in headless mode

- * Open cypress and run/dubug tests:
-   npm run cy:open:assesment:dev"

 # STEP 4
 ## Export an html report with the results of the execution (2 options available)